johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-02.md

 - alpn="-do53,doq,dot"     -> Indicates no Do53; prefer DoQ/DoT (validated modes only).

 Interoperability considerations:
-- Implementations that do not understand the alpn "-do53" negative token will ignore it per SVCB parameter processing and remain interoperable.
+- Implementations that do not understand the alpn "-do53" token will ignore it per SVCB parameter processing and remain interoperable.
 - This alpn token does not alter on-the-wire encoding for ALPN; it is